ibm-messaging/event-streams-samples/kafka-java-console-schema-sample/docs/Kubernetes_Service.md

 ## Deploy the Application

 1. From the Event Streams for IBM Cloud instance dashboard, click `Service Credentials` and select or create a new one.
-Copy its            content.
+Copy its content, create a file `credentials.json` and paste the content.
 2. To deploy the application you first need to bind the Event Streams for IBM Cloud service instance to the cluster.
-Replace `<Service Credentials>` with the content copied in step 1.
+Create a secret using the content from the file `credentials.json`
     ```shell
-    kubectl create secret generic eventstreams-binding --from-literal=binding='<Service Credentials>'
+    kubectl create secret generic eventstreams-binding --from-file=binding=credentials.json
     ```
     The command above creates a secret in your cluster named  `eventstreams-binding`.
 3. [Configure the CLI to run kubectl](https://cloud.ibm.com/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)

 4. Deploy the application in the cluster: